-Study in Australia from Iraq
+Study in Australia from Iraq in 2023

 The vibrant, welcoming life and seasonal climate makes Australia the perfect destination for students from all over the world including from Iraq.

 Australia is one of the most popular destinations for International Students worldwide.
 Australia is a great place to study.

 As a student from Iraq you will feel at home as Australia is home to many students from Iraq.